happz/ducky-legacy/docs/getting-started.rst

 .. code-block:: none

-  tools/ld -i examples/hello-world/hello-world.o -o examples/hello-world/hello-world
+  ducky-ld -i examples/hello-world/hello-world.o -o examples/hello-world/hello-world

 This command will take object file (or many of them), and produce one binary by merging code, data and sections in object files, and updates addresses used by instructions to retrieve data and to perform jumps.
 You can inspect the binary file using ``objdump`` tool, too:

 .. code-block:: none

-  tools/objdump -i examples/hello-world/hello-world -a
+  ducky-objdump -i examples/hello-world/hello-world -a

 This should produce output very similar to the one you've already seen - not much had changed, there was only one object files, only offsets used by ``call`` and ``j`` instructions are now non-zero, meaning they are now pointing to the correct locations.